HankkLin/toy_Gandalf/README.md

 ## How to Play
 Once the chatbot is running, it will present you with different difficulty levels to choose from: "Easy", "Medium", "Hard", and "Hell".
 Each difficulty level has its own unique prompt and password to guess.

-Simply type your guesses into the chatbot's interface, and it will provide feedback on whether your guess is correct or not.
+Simply ask the chatbot and see if you can get the answer from his response, type in your guesses into the chatbot's interface, and it will provide feedback on whether your guess is correct or not.
 Keep guessing until you find the correct password or give up!

 ## Difficulty Levels
 - Easy: A simple and straightforward level to get you warmed up.